 Most often, social media professionals will add up their total likes, comments, shares, and saves, and divide the total by the number of followers.
 Then, simply multiply by 100 to get a percentage.
 While TikTok has the best engagement rate, a good one to shoot for across all platforms is, on average, 1.75%.

-Create a one-question survey to rate your customer’s satisfaction with your service.
+For example, if you want to know how your customers feel about your after-sale service, you could create a one-question survey to rate your customer’s satisfaction.
 Add up all the scores and divide the sum by the number of responses.
 Then multiply by 100 to get your CSAT score as a percentage.

 Positive sentiment in social media conversations can be a precursor to brand advocacy, while negative sentiment may highlight areas that need improvement.
 Aim to have your percentage between 75% and 85%.